ksahlin/ultra/README.md

 #### Output

-uLTRA outputs a sam file with alignments to the genome.
+uLTRA outputs a SAM-file with alignments to the genome.
 In addition, it outputs to extra tags describing whether all the splices sites are known and annotated (FSM), new splice combinations (NIC), etc. For details see the defitions of notations in the [Sqanti paper](https://genome.cshlp.org/content/28/7/1096).